Newborn Care Specialists by Let Mommy Sleep

-A newborn care specialist is a trained professional who provides overnight or daytime support to newborns and their families during the postpartum phase.
-Also called night nannies, baby nurses or postpartum doulas, these caregivers help infants sleep safely, assist with feeding and support parental recovery during the most demanding weeks of new parenthood.
+A newborn care specialist is a trained professional providing overnight or daytime support to newborns and families during the postpartum period.
+Also called night nannies, baby nurses, night doulas or postpartum doulas, these caregivers help infants sleep safely, support feeding and aid parental recovery during the most demanding weeks of new parenthood.

 The first weeks home from the hospital are the highest-risk period of the postpartum experience, for both the newborn and the recovering parents.
 Let Mommy Sleep’s model places a Registered Nurse in the home during this critical window, providing early intervention postpartum check-ups, head to toe newborn wellness assessments, breastfeeding support, postpartum physical and mental recovery and the clinical judgment to recognize warning signs before they become emergencies.